PhreeMason/shelfcontrol/README.md

 Rationale:
 This approach prevents subtle off-by-one issues caused by implicit timezone shifts on date-only values while preserving correct instant-based ordering for true timestamps.

+If user selects that they need to post links.
+Update mark complete to be all links submitted mark complete button.